benwang2/obsidian-f22/Rutgers/2022 Fall/misc/Elizabeth Broderick's Portrayal in the Press.md

 ## Themes
 - Deviation from normative heterosexual gender roles
 - U.S. national press coverage relying on stereotypes to cut corners
+- Press focuses on creating a story as opposed to accurately reporting